BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.14.11 =

+* Bugfix: the bedrooms label filter now accounts for values where 0 is a string or empty.
+Previously, it would fail a check for studio floorplans when the number was a string instead of an int.
+* Adding additional migration actions on activate to attempt to ease some pain points for future migrations.

 = 0.14.10 =

 * Bugfix: fixing a php error caused by either dated information or a blank string in the unit amenities in some views.